EmanuelButoiGit/football-simulator/README.md

 # Football Simulator
-The goal is to “teach” the computing system by using a genetic algorithm how to choose the best strategy.
+The goal is to “teach” the computing system using a genetic algorithm how to choose the best strategy.

 # Building my own simulator
 I didn’t have the simulator available to test it, so I tried to build my own simulator with Unity.
-I tried to create a simulator like a street football game; my inspiration was the Volta game mode Volta from FIFA.
+I tried to create a simulator like a street football game; my inspiration was the Volta game mode from FIFA.
-You can play 5v5, 4v4, and 3v3 but I created the simulator where are 3v3 players.
+You can play 5v5, 4v4, and 3v3; but I created the simulator where are 3v3 players.

 In Volta, we have 3 types of formations for 3 vs 3 games.
 I tried to add the formation as a gene of a chromosome, but the complexity is too high
 I tried to add the formation as a gene of a chromosome, but the complexity is too high.